 The 3DC is a 13.5m² double-surface nanolight wing.
 Double-surface wings offer improved efficiency compared to single-surface wings due to enclosing the cross-tubes within the wing.
-The 3DC provides superb handling and performance and was the choice for David Broom’s attempt at the world record for distance without engine power.
+The 3DC provides superb handling and performance and is recommended for pilots who want the very best efficiency out of their sub-70 nanolight.

 The wing handling is wonderfully light and sporty at all speeds, and offers predictable behaviour for short field operation.
 MTOW is 190kg with a wing weight of around 29kg.

 Grif’s lightest nanolight wing is the Zip, which carries just enough double-surface to enclose the cross-tubes.
 The Zip retains Grif’s trademark light and responsive handling, and has almost as much glide performance as the 3DC.
 It weighs around 27kg and yet still carries the 190kg (tested at +6G) MTOW of the Grif range.
 This light weight allows heavier options such as the 33Hp Bull Max engine to be fitted, yet still remain legal under the sub-70kg limit with full fuel.

 The Zip truly has delightful handling, simple and quick to rig.
 It is often our recommended wing for the majority of pilots who simply want to have the most fun possible with the least amount of hassle.